ZettelGeist/zettelgeist/docs/install.md

    ```

    The prompt will now be prefixed by `(zenv)`, the environment created in (1).
+   The command `deactivate` returns you to the system environment.

 3. Confirm that you are picking up the right `python` and `pip`.